ssight/os-auth/README.md

 # os-auth
-Authenticate the user using native authentication request boxes
+ > Authenticate a user using native authentication request boxes